 The Morei Derekh Program

-Announcing the Application Process for the 6th Cohort of the Morei Derekh Jewish Spiritual Direction Training Program
+Application Process for the 6th Cohort of the Morei Derekh Jewish Spiritual Direction Training Program

 Our next cohort of the Morei Derekh program will start in May 2015.
 Applications are now available.
 To request an application or to get more information, please contact Rabbi Ruth Sohn.

 Change Lives as a Jewish Spiritual Director… Including Your Own

 This is a Great Time to Become a Jewish Spiritual Director.
 Over the last fifteen years, Jewish spirituality has begun to move from the periphery of the Jewish community’s concern into the mainstream.
 This is reflected in a report, based on a national survey, by Professors Steven M. Cohen and Lawrence Hoffman, who write:

 As ethnic ties among American Jews diminish — with more non-Jewish parents, spouses, children, friends and neighbors — American Judaism is becoming, in broad terms, less ethnic and more religiously and spiritually oriented. …Young Jews are more spiritually inclined on every available measure than their elders.
 The historic large gap in spiritual orientation between Jews and others is narrowing, especially among younger adults, those 35 and under.

 Hoffman and Cohen urge rabbis, educators, seminaries, funders, policy makers and planners to respond to this shift, predicting that we “will find greater demand and greater receptivity to spiritual language and concerns in the years to come.”

 Spiritual direction is a potent tool for helping people explore and deepen the spiritual dimension of their lives.